Almost free health products…

 The Results

 So the whole purpose for this was to find out my actual resting metabolic rate.
 Was the formula calculated value of 1639 right?
 Well it turns out it wasn’t even close… The VO2 tests calculate my resting metabolic rate as 1316 calories a day.
 That’s over 300 calories less than where the formula put me!
-Given that it wasn’t a true resting assessment as I was well and truely awake, perhaps that means the calculate rate was still too high?
+Given that it wasn’t a true resting assessment as I was well and truly awake, perhaps that means the calculate rate was still too high?
 Either way, 300 calories is a huge variance – that’s a meal!

 Slow-metabolism-basal-metabolic-rate-VO2-testing-results-paleo-diet-weight-loss-680